foundry-rs/book/src/spark/differential-ffi-testing.md

 #### Standardized Testing against reference data

 FFI is also useful for injecting reproducible, standardized data into the testing environment.
-In the Murky library, this is used as a benchmark for gas snapshotting (see [forge snapshot](./gas-snapshots.md)).
+In the Murky library, this is used as a benchmark for gas snapshotting (see [spark snapshot](./gas-snapshots.md)).

 ```solidity
 bytes32[100] data;